michellemalf/michellemalf/README.md

 ### Hi there 👋, I'm Michelle!
-A passionate Software Developer and Educator/Designer from San Francisco
+A passionate Software Developer, Educator, & Designer from San Francisco

 - 💻 I’m currently working on: **Coding w/ JavaScript**